kovidgoyal/calibre/manual/edit.rst

 created inline Table of Contents to be replaced.
 The tool can be accessed via :guilabel:`Tools->Table of Contents->Insert inline Table of Contents`.

+Set Semantics
+^^^^^^^^^^^^^^^^^

+This tool is used to set *semantics* in EPUB files.
+Semantics are simply, links in the OPF file that identify certain locations in the book as having special meaning.
+You can use them to identify the foreword, dedication, cover, table of contents, etc. Simply choose the type of semantic information you want to specify and then select the location in the book the link should point to.
+This tool can be accessed via :guilabel:`Tools->Set semantics`.

 Filter style information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^